Moshannon, Pennsylvania

-Moshannon is an unincorporated community and census-designated place (CDP) in Snow Shoe Township, Centre County, Pennsylvania, United States.
+Moshannon is an unincorporated community and census-designated place (CDP) in Snow Shoe Township, Pennsylvania, United States.
 As of the 2010 census, the population was 281 residents.
 It is located 4 mi northwest of Interstate 80 at the convergence of Pennsylvania Routes 53 and 144.
 Black Moshannon Creek, part of the West Branch Susquehanna River watershed, runs through a 200 ft valley half a mile (0.8 km) south of the town.

 The community takes its name from Moshannon Creek, a Native American name purported to mean "moose stream".